 ExperTeach Networking Logo

-The handling of networks shows a clear trend which replaces the classic CLI as the access or complements it with modern Application Programming Interfaces (APIs).
-These extend from APIs for routers and switches over APIs for SDN Controllers up to APIs for a cloud infrastructure.
-The course at hand explains how the different, conventional APIs can be used in Python programs.
+There is a clear trend in dealing with networks that is replacing the classic CLI as an access point or supplementing it with modern application programming interfaces (APIs).
+These range from APIs for routers and switches to APIs for SDN controllers and APIs for cloud infrastructure.
+This course explains how the various common APIs can be used in Python programs.

 Course Contents